 Write a handwritten card to an old friend.
 As you unwind, take things slow by writing a card or letter to a loved one you haven't spoken with in a while.

 Bake a pie.
-Nothing ups the coziness of your home like the aromas of a pie baking in the kitchen.
+Nothing ups the coziness of your home like the aromas of a pie baking in the kitchen, like this pecan pie recipe.

 Light some candles.
 Create a cozy home the Scandinavian way by practicing some hygge.